 10,000 Members of Greek Gods Paradise Wanted

-The aim is to get at least 10,000 members of Greek Gods Paradise.
+The aim here is to get at least 10,000 members of Greek Gods Paradise.
 I’m hoping Hermes (Mercury), the God of travel, will be on our side in this quest all the way.

 What can we do with an army of 10,000 members?
-Hopefully something extraordinary.
+Hopefully, something extraordinary!

 If you bravely subscribe, it indicates that you’re at least curious enough to want to keep in touch.
-It won’t make you a member though.
-That will come later if you’re interested.
+Who knows what you could miss out on otherwise?